Treating Opioid Addiction While Pregnant: Are Methadone & Suboxone Safe During Pregnancy?

 Male or female opioid use will not stop a woman from getting pregnant and in no way replaces birth control!
 However, if seeking fertility treatment, opioid use should be disclosed.

-Getting Help for Opiods While Pregnant
+Getting Help for Opioids While Pregnant

 Not all addiction treatment programs are able to accept pregnant patients, but women have both outpatient and inpatient options for care — including Symetria Recovery.